-8.4.2 Global sensitivity analysis with dependent inputs
+8.5.2 Global sensitivity analysis with dependent inputs

 An important challenge for stochastic sensitivity analysis is to develop methodologies which work for dependent inputs.
 Recently, the Shapley value, from econometrics, was proposed as an alternative to quantify the importance of random input variables to a function.
-Owen [66] derived Shapley value importance for independent inputs and showed that it is bracketed between two different Sobol' indices.
-Song et al. [71] recently advocated the use of Shapley value for the case of dependent inputs.
-In a recent work [67], in collaboration with Art Owen (Standford's University), we show that Shapley value removes the conceptual problems of functional ANOVA for dependent inputs.
-We do this with some simple examples where Shapley value leads to intuitively reasonable nearly closed form values.
-We also investigated further the properties of Shapley effects in [58].
+Owen [78] derived Shapley value importance for independent inputs and showed that it is bracketed between two different Sobol' indices.
+Song et al. [82] recently advocated the use of Shapley value for the case of dependent inputs.
+In a recent work [79], in collaboration with Art Owen (Standford's University), we showed that Shapley value removes the conceptual problems of functional ANOVA for dependent inputs.
+We also investigated further the properties of Shapley effects in [71].
+By the end of 2021, Clémentine Prieur started a collaboration with Elmar Plischke (TU Clausthal, Germany) and Emanuele Borgonovo (Bocconi University, Milan, Italy) to estimate total Sobol' indices as a measure for variable selection even in the framework of dependent inputs.
+In particular, it allows to estimate total Sobol' indices for inputs defined on a non rectangular domain.
+This setting is of particular interest for applications where the input space is reduced due to physical constraints on the quantity of interest.
+This last setting was encountered, e.g., in Maria Belén Heredia's PhD thesis (defended in december, 2020), and analyzed by estimating Shapley effects with a nonparametric procedure based on nearest neighbors [50] (see Section 8.5.4 for more details).
+In October 2021, Ri Wang has started a PhD, cosupervised by Clémentine Prieur and Véronique Maume-Deschamps (ICJ, Lyon 1) on the estimation of quantile oriented sensitivity indices in the framework of dependent inputs, by means of random forests or other machine learning tools.
+Ri Wang has received a funding from the Chinese Scientific Council.

-8.4.3 Iterative estimation of Sobol' indices
+8.5.3 Iterative estimation of Sobol' indices

-Participants Elise Arnaud, Laurent Gilquin, Clémentine Prieur.
+Participants: Elise Arnaud, Laurent Gilquin, Clémentine Prieur.

 In the field of sensitivity analysis, Sobol' indices are widely used to assess the importance of the inputs of a model to its output.
 Among the methods that estimate these indices, the replication procedure is noteworthy for its efficient cost.
 A practical problem is how many model evaluations must be performed to guarantee a sufficient precision on the Sobol' estimates.
-We proposed to tackle this issue by rendering the replication procedure iterative [14].
+We proposed to tackle this issue by rendering the replication procedure iterative [7].
 The idea is to enable the addition of new model evaluations to progressively increase the accuracy of the estimates.
 These evaluations are done at points located in under-explored regions of the experimental designs, but preserving their characteristics.
 The key feature of this approach is the construction of nested space-filling designs.
 For the estimation of first-order indices, a nested Latin hypercube design is used.
 For the estimation of closed second-order indices, two constructions of a nested orthogonal array design are proposed.
 Regularity and uniformity properties of the nested designs are studied.

-8.4.4 Green sensitivity for multivariate and functional outputs
+8.5.4 Green sensitivity for multivariate and functional outputs

-Participants María Belén Heredia, Clémentine Prieur.
+Participants: María Belén Heredia, Clémentine Prieur.